Hours: 10 AM to 6 PM (Sat-Thu); 10 AM to 9 PM (Fri) – Cost: Free

 Hours: 10 AM to 5.30 PM (Mon-Sun, Oct to mid-Jul); 9.30 AM to 5.30 PM (Mon-Sun, mid-Jul to Sep); Last entry 1¼ hours before closing – Cost: Adults £11.00; Children £5.50 (5-16); Infants free (under-5); Family ticket £27.50Talk about the Queen’s Gallery and vote

 The last gallery in our Top 10 list is the Queen’s Gallery.
 This is where they hold temporary exhibitions of works from the Royal Collection.
-It’s not the largest gallery in the world and only consists of a few rooms, but the quality of artworks on display in here is usually outstanding.
+It’s not the largest gallery in the world and only consists of a few rooms, but the quality of artworks is usually outstanding.

-In the past they’ve had works by Canaletto and Leonardo De Vinci, along with collections of fine china, porcelain and Fabergé eggs.
+In the past they’ve had exhibitions about Canaletto and De Vinci, plus some fine porcelain and Fabergé eggs.